verenablaschke/dialect-clustering/README.md

+## Possible directions

+**Approach #1**: Follow the original plan: Do the clusters support dialect perception/assignment of dialects to standard languages?
+- Add additional (Low German) varieties from soundcorrespondences.com.
+- Align them with the other data.
+The already aligned BDPA data can be used to judge the alignments.
+- Figure out a distance measure that is debatably objective and lingustically motivated.
+- Cluster the dialects, compare to literature from dialectology.

+Problems: How to judge if the resulting model is "good" if there deliberatedly is no gold standard?
+How to make sure our decisions in the model selection, feature selection are objective in a way and not influenced by patterns we expect and/or would like to see in the data?

+**Approach #2**: Use existing literature on Germanic languages/dialects as gold standard.
+Try to improve phonetic distance measures/clustering approaches.
+Find a niche in the existing literature and try out something new.
+- Potentially add more data.
+  - Other Germanic doculects from BDPA.
+  - More Germanic doculects from BDPA.
+This adds an alignment steps.
+- What kinds of approaches haven't been used yet frequently?
+I'd like something that's linguistically motivated.
+Bringing sound correspondences into this would be interesting.
+This could also potentially emulate certain isoglosses and historical sound shifts.

 ## Current Data

 The BDPA contains a list of 111 cognate sets across 21 German/Dutch doculects, transcribed in IPA, tokenized (affricates and diphthongs constitute single segments), and already aligned.
 (More details in the ```data``` folder.)
 All of the entries were transcribed by a single person and aligned by another.